About Fly Eliminators:

 • Alongside garbage cans

-To release, make a small hole in the ground with your boot heel, drop in a small handful of the Fly Eliminators mix, and cover them with straw, earth, or manure to protect them against wind, birds, ants or pesticides.
-The amount of parasites to release depends upon the size of the "hot spot".
-Distribute them every 15-20 feet around those highly active breeding sites.
+To release, make a small hole in the ground with your shoe heel, drop in a small handful of Fly Eliminators, and cover them with straw, earth, or manure to protect them against wind, birds, ants or pesticides.
+Distribute them every 15-20 feet around highly active breeding sites.
 Use as small as a teaspoon or as large an amount as a handful.
-Fly Eliminators travel 30 to 50 meters in search of fly larvae and pupae.
+Fly Eliminators travel up to 150 feet in search of fly larvae and pupae.

-Seed as many hot spots as possible with your first application, concentrating heavily on the obvious fly-breeding areas.
+Apply to as many hot spots as possible with your first application, concentrating heavily on the obvious fly-breeding areas.
 Repeat this release procedure in slightly different spots on subsequent applications.
-In this way, new cultures of parasites will be evenly distributed throughout the fly season.
+This will help new cultures of parasites distribute evenly throughout the fly season.

 DO NOT place the parasitized pupae in standing pools of water or in the center of manure piles.
-Instead, apply them around the perimeters.
+Apply them around the perimeters of those areas.

 How To Store Fly Eliminators: